-Trompe l’oeil Lockdown Painting on Gallery Door
+Trompe l’oeil Painting on Gallery Door

-The Lockdown Door at the Julie Colclough Gallery on Chester’s Watergate Row is making many visitors do a double-take.
+The trompe l’oeil door at the Julie Colclough Gallery on Chester’s Watergate Row is making many visitors do a double-take.
 The eyes that follow you around the room belong to artist and gallery owner Julie, her husband David and their chocolate cocker spaniel Lexie.
 During the months of lockdown Julie was inspired to paint this unique ‘doortrait’ on a simple flat door, using a style known as ‘trompe l’oeil’ or ‘fool the eye’.
 The painting is so life-like, it’s hard to believe this was formerly just two planks of wood.

 Hidden in the background are documents charting the story of the building, dating from 1730, and the many residents who lived here on Watergate Row, including many Colecloughs (the oldest being Daniel Coleclough in 1766).